baraarami/reading-notes/README.md

 " When i make a mistake or fall short of a goal, i haven’t failed; i’ve learned. "

 3. Highlight the relationship between learning and “brain training.
-" The brain is like a muscle that needs to be worked out, just like the body. "
+" The brain is like a muscle that needs to be worked out, just like the body."